XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Features of 3

-As you may certainly imagine from this description, \xt is a major rethinking of XCSP 2.1.
-Because some problems inherent to the way XCSP 2.1 was developed had to be fixed, we have chosen not to make \xt backward-compatible.
-However, do not feel concerned too much about this issue because all series of instances available in XCSP 2.1 are translated into \xt, and as said above, parsers are made available.
+As you may certainly imagine from this description, \x3 is a major rethinking of XCSP 2.1.
+Because some problems inherent to the way XCSP 2.1 was developed had to be fixed, we have chosen not to make \x3 backward-compatible.
+However, do not feel concerned too much about this issue because all series of instances available in XCSP 2.1 have been translated into \x3, and as said above, parsers are made available. \end{xl}